Monday, December 17, 2018

 Pray: Add this "O Antiphon" to your daily or meal-time prayer today: "O Leader of the House of Israel, giver of the Law to Moses on Sinai: come to rescue us with your mighty power."
 (Catholic Household Blessings and Prayers, Revised Edition, 76)

-Act: .
+Act: Take time to bless the family creche in preparation for the coming of Jesus.
 (Based on your family's tradition, you may choose to hide the baby Jesus until Christmas morning.)

 Today, according to the Roman Martyrology, is the feast of St Lazarus known as the brother of St Martha and St Mary of Bethany.
 He was the man whom Jesus raised from the dead after having been dead and in his tomb for four days.
 The Bible does not trace his history after the miracle, but tradition says he became a missionary to Gaul, the first bishop of Marseilles, France, and a martyr in the persecutions of Domitian.